rob-schlenker/rob-schlenker.github.io/index.md

 Hi!
 Welcome to my site where you can learn about me and the projects I'm working on.

 # Projects
+Will Ferrel's House of Movies
+Angular Project

+Budget Buddy
+JS Project

 # About Me
+Ecommerece email marketer who fell in love with coding and wanted to dive in!

 # Resume